FurongHuang/spectrallda-tensorspark/README.md

 val lda = new TensorLDA(
   dimK = params.k,
   alpha0 = params.topicConcentration,
-  maxIterations = value,            // optional, default: 200
+  maxIterations = value,            // optional, default: 500
+  tol = value,                      // optional, default: 1e-6
   idfLowerBound = value,            // optional, default: 1.0
   m2ConditionNumberUB = value,      // optional, default: infinity
-  randomisedSVD = true              // optional, default: true )(tolerance = params.tolerance)     // optional, default: 1e-9
+  randomisedSVD = true              // optional, default: true )

 // Fit against the documents
 // beta is the V-by-k matrix, where V is the vocabulary size,
 // k is the number of topics.
-It stores the word distribution
+Each column stores the word distribution per topic
-// per topic column-wise
-// alpha is the length-k Dirichlet prior for the topic distribution
+// alpha is the length-k Dirichlet prior parameter for the topic distribution

 // eigvecM2 is the V-by-k matrix for the top k eigenvectors of M2
 // eigvalM2 is the length-k vector for the top k eigenvalues of M2
-// m1 is the length-V vector for the average word distribution val (beta: DenseMatrix[Double], alpha: DenseVector[Double],
+// m1 is the length-V vector for the average word distribution

+val (beta: DenseMatrix[Double], alpha: DenseVector[Double],
   eigvecM2: DenseMatrix[Double], eigvalM2: DenseVector[Double],
   m1: DenseVector[Double]) = lda.fit(documents)